Current numbers: 6

 The Stranger Pack formed in 2015.

-The Stranger Pack had a minimum count of 4 wolves at the end of 2018, and was counted as a breeding pair for the year.
+The Stranger Pack had a minimum count of four wolves at the end of 2018 and was counted as a breeding pair for the year.

 In April 2019, a collared adult male pack member was killed in a legal hunt on the Spokane Indian Reservation.
 In May 2019, wolf biologists collared a yearling female.
 In the same month, another female wolf who was likely a member of the pack was shot and killed by hikers who felt threatened when she emerged from the forest along the trail.
 The state wildlife agency investigated and determined the hikers were legally within their rights to use lethal force.

-The 2020-2021 winter survey counted a minimum of five wolves in this pack and a successful breeding pair.
+The 2020 annual survey counted a minimum of five wolves in this pack and a successful breeding pair.

 Useful Links